xrdocs/application-hosting/_blogs/2016-07-12-building-an-ios-xrv-linux-kernel-vagrant-virtualbox.md

 ### Vagrant VirtualBox
 Cisco is providing customers with a Vagrant VirtualBox offering.
 Vagrant is a superb tool for application development.
 Amongst others you can use this box to:

-*  Test native and GB applications on IOS-XR
+*  Test native and container applications on IOS-XR

 *  Use configuration management tools like Chef/Puppet/Ansible/Shell as Vagrant provisioners